Predictia/AQUA/docs/sphinx/source/core_components.rst

 ~~~~~~~~~~~~~~~~
 Accessing data with the AQUA `Reader` is very straightforward.
 In order to check what is available in the catalogue we can use the `inspect_catalogue` function.
-Each datase is described by 3 layer hierarchical structure.
+Each database is described by 3 layes hierarchical structure.
 At the top level there are "models" (e.g. ICON, IFS etc.).
-Each model have different "experiments" and each "experiment" have can have different "sources".
+Each model has different "experiments" and each "experiment" can have different "sources".

 Calling, for example: